 ADOLESCENT MEDICINE :: Behavior Disorders

-The following are the most common symptoms of conduct disorder.
-However, each adolescent may experience symptoms differently.
-The four main groups of behaviors include the following:
+The following are the most common general symptoms of ADHD.
+However, each individual may experience symptoms differently.
+The three categories of symptoms of ADHD, regardless of age, include the following:

-Specific treatment for adolescents with conduct disorders will be determined by your adolescent's physician based on:
+Specific treatment for attention-deficit/hyperactivity disorder will be determined by your adolescent's physician based on:

 Treatment may include: